Maes95/Rails-Angular-Auth0/README.md

 # Rails-Angular-Auth0

-This example shows how to secure your Rails API using RS256 signed, Auth0-issued JSON Web Tokens and Angular.
+This example shows how to secure your RailsAPI+Angular using RS256 signed and Auth0-issued JSON Web Tokens.

 ## Create a Free Auth0 Account